-For your American customers, May means it’s almost time for Memorial Day – a patriotic celebration of war heroes who lost their lives fighting for the US army.
+For your American customers, May means it’s almost time for Memorial Day.
 This holiday gives consumers a three day weekend, and there’s nothing quite like a long weekend to get business booming!

 Before you fire up the grill, or pour yourself a drink, check out our 5 tips for creating a sizzling Memorial Weekend email campaign.